fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 ![]({{ site.baseurl }}/blog/assets/terminal/msix-location.png)

-However, you cannot install it, as it does not contain a valid certificate.
+However, you cannot install it, as it does not contain a valid certificate:

+![]({{ site.baseurl }}/blog/assets/terminal/msix-nosign.png)

 Below, I will explain what I have attempted (without luck).
 You can skip over the next paragraph if you just want to run the terminal.

-![]({{ site.baseurl }}/blog/assets/terminal/msix-nosign.png)

 ### Side note: attempting to sign CascadiaPackage